-The government of Lexington, Kentucky requires most people who own real property to pay taxes on its value.
-"Real property" refers to land and buildings, as well as anything else which is permanently adhered to a piece of land, including trees, oil, groundwater, minerals, and the like.
+The law of Lexington, South Carolina says that everyone who owns real property has to pay taxes on it.
+The term "real property" refers to land and buildings, as well as anything attached to the land, like trees and natural resources.

-In Lexington, Kentucky, property taxes are measured as a percentage of the land's value.
-They are most commonly paid annually.
+In Lexington, South Carolina, property taxes are measured as a percentage of the land's value.
+They are most frequently paid annually.
 But in any case, they are paid at some set interval.

-How Property Tax is Calculated in Lexington, Kentucky
+How Property Tax is Calculated in Lexington, South Carolina

-Lexington, Kentucky property taxes are normally calculated as a percentage of the value of the taxable property.
-Rates vary widely across the country, normally ranging from less than 1% at the low end, to about 5% at the high end.
+Lexington, South Carolina property taxes are typically calculated as a percentage of the value of the taxable property.
+Rates vary widely across the country, typically ranging from less than 1% at the low end, to about 5% at the high end.

 In some ways, value is a subjective thing.
 For example, the home in which you grew up is probably worth far more to you than its market value.
 To get around this, the government uses nothing but objective factors in determining how much a piece of real property is worth.

-How A Lexington, Kentucky Property Tax Attorney Can Help.
+How A Lexington, South Carolina Property Tax Attorney Can Help.